Global Choke Points - Hormuz disruption and temperature-sensitive CPG logistics risk

 The Hormuz crisis is not a temporary aberration—it represents a fundamental recalibration of global shipping risk.
 Organizations that treat this as a transient disruption and maintain legacy supply chain architectures remain structurally exposed to compounding vulnerabilities.

 SVA provides the framework for systematic resilience building.
-By treating supply chain design as a strategic capability rather than a cost center, CPG manufacturers can transform chokepoint risk from an existential threat into a competitive moat.
+By treating supply chain design as a strategic capability rather than a cost center, CPG manufacturers can transform chokepoint risk from a material operating risk into a competitive moat.

 The question is not whether your supply chain will face the next disruption—it is whether you will be positioned to absorb it.